inet-framework/inet/doc/src/developers-guide/ch-tcp.rst

 window is increased to 4380 bytes, but at least 2 SMSS and at most 4 SMSS.
-The congestion window is not updated afterwards; subclasses can add congestion control by redefining virtual methods of the :cpp:`TcpBaseAlg` class in their own class implementation.
+The congestion window is not updated afterwards; subclasses can add congestion control by redefining virtual methods of the :cpp:`TcpAlgorithmBase` class in their own class implementation.

 Duplicate ACKs
 ^^^^^^^^^^^^^^